-just around the corner finally here.
-For those unfamiliar, NAMM (the National Association of Music Merchants) is happening January 16-19 in Anaheim, CA at the Anaheim Convention Center.
+NAMM 2022 is finally here after two long years.
+The world’s largest in-person music gear conference is back.
+For those unfamiliar, NAMM (the National Association of Music Merchants) is happening Jun 3 through June 5 in Anaheim, CA at the Anaheim Convention Center.

 The NAMM convention is famous for new product releases, from both prominent and new vendors.
 While there are tons of different products and vendors slated of all instruments, I’ll be focusing on, you guessed it, drums and percussion.